taetscher/ICARUS/README.md

 Whenever a plateau of moving ave loss was hit or whenever random "nan" values would show up, I would lower the learning rate and continue training this way.

-A second version of ICARUSv2 was trained, using the ADAM Optimizer `python flow --model cfg/tiny-yolo-ICARUSv2.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 10 --gpu 0.77 --save 3000 --trainer adam --load -1`
+A _second_ version of ICARUS**v2** was trained, using the ADAM Optimizer `python flow --model cfg/tiny-yolo-ICARUSv2.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 10 --gpu 0.77 --save 3000 --trainer adam --load -1`

+A third version of ICARUS, ICARUSv3 was trained using the RMSPROP Optimizer but also taking into consideration lessons learned along the way.
+`python flow --model cfg/tiny-yolo-ICARUSv3.cfg --train --annotation training/annotations --dataset training/fullTrainingDataset/0_allTrainingBatches --batch 8 --gpu 0.77 --save 3000 --trainer rmsprop`

-To log the values for training with the ADAM Optimizer, I changed flow.py in `/darkflow/net` as follows.
+To log the values for training , I changed flow.py in `/darkflow/net` as follows.

         with open("training_stats.csv", 'a') as logger:
             logger.write("{}, {}, {}{}".format(step_now, loss, loss_mva, "\n"))